ChengTang/lauriekell.github.io/Home.md

 ------------------------------

-To use `mydas` you will have to install a number of packages, both from [FLR](http://www.flr-project.org) and CRAN

 ## FLR

-A variety of packages and [tutorials](https://www.flr-project.org/doc/) are available from the [FLR website](http://www.flr-project.org/)
+`mydas` is part of the [FLR](http://www.flr-project.org) family of R packages, a collection of tools for quantitative fisheries science, developed in the R language, that facilitates the construction of bio-economic simulation models of fisheries systems.

+These can be [installed](http://www.flr-project.org/#install) from the website

 ```{r}
 install.packages(c("FLCore","FLFishery","FLasher","FLBRP","FLife","mydas"),
              repos="http://flr-project.org/R")
 ```

+A range of [tutorials](https://www.flr-project.org/doc/) are also available.

 If you want to install `mydas` from this GitHub repository then `devtools` needs to be installed